iconindicators/appindicators/README.md

 ### Run an Installed Indicator

+Prerequisite: the indicator's `.whl` must be built and installed.

 To run an indicator, open the applications menu (via the `Super` key) and select the indicator.
 If this is the first time the indicator has been installed, you may have to log out/in for the indicator icon to appear in the list of applications.

 To run from a terminal (to observe any messages/errors) from any directory: